cboettig/ews-review/manuscript.md

 a transtion could occur without any warning [@Barnosky2012; @Scheffer2001;
 @Scheffer2009; @Scheffer2012b], it is by no means the only mechanism.

 *Map out the paper.
 Needs flushing out more -CB*

 Here we review a variety of mechanisms that may lead to rapid (or "catastrophic") regime shifts in ecological systems, as well as mechanisms that generate observations of CSD.
 We illustrate that not all rapid shifts exhibit CSD, and not all observations of CSD involve rapid shifts.
-The future of early warning signals for regime shifts will depend on being able to develop further (generic) indicators to describe and identify which systems belong where.
+Thus the issue of determining early warning signals is really two-fold: first, identify classes of systems where CSD is expected and conversely systems that may undergo shifts without CSD, and then second to determine appropriate statistical tools to look at CSD.
+In this paper we review both aspects of the overall question.

 Relationships between Regime Shifts, Bifurcations, and CSD
 ==========================================================

 *Should we drop the Bifurcations circle?
 Would a different third circle be useful? -CB*

 *I think each of the sections could use a format of "what we expected", "what is surprising" and "more research to answer xyz".
 We kind of jump into each of the examples without a lot of "so what".
 Highlighting which areas of the diagram are most ripe for exploration would be particularly useful I think. -CB*

 In Figure 1 we illustrate the domains of overlap between three distinct stes of phenomena.
 The first, *rapid regime shifts* are abrupt changes in system